 Efficiency means peace of mind

 Those are examples of what it means to be an efficient attorney.
-But how will efficiency impact your firm?
+But how will efficiency impact your firm and its quality of work?
 Your life?
 What does that look like?

 It’s leaving work behind for the day at a decent time.
 It’s not feeling guilty that you’re missing something when you attend your child’s baseball game.
 It’s confidently turning in for the night, knowing you’ve done everything you can for your clients.

-Experience efficiency firsthand with best-in-class legal research tools.
+Experience efficiency firsthand with best-in-class leal research tools.